yongdd/deep-langevin-fts/README.md

 #### 2. Generate Training Data
 `python make_training_data.py`

-Training data will be stored in `data_training` folder, and it will generate `LastTrainingData.mat` file.
-A sample `LastTrainingData.mat` file already exists, and this file or the generated file will be used as inital field for `find_best_epoch.py` and `run_simulation.py`.
+Training data will be stored in `data_training` folder, and it will generate `LastTrainingStep.mat` file.
+A sample `LastTrainingStep.mat` file already exists, and this file or the generated file will be used as inital field for `find_best_epoch.py` and `run_simulation.py`.

 #### 3. Train a Neural Network
 `python train.py`